tisannai/plinth/README.md

 `plam` is the fundamental memory allocator in Plinth.
 It is an Arena type of allocator. `plam` consists of one or more Nodes, which are chained together as a doubly linked list.
-Each allocation from `plam` is a continuous chunk of memory from a Node. `plam` can be created from heap with `plam_new` or from a pre-existing allocation with `plam_use` (nesting).
+Each allocation from `plam` is a continuous chunk of memory from a Node. `plam` can be created from heap with `plam_new` (Dept) or from a pre-existing allocation with `plam_use` (no Dept).
 Heap allocated `plam` has Debt, i.e. it needs to be deallocated from heap.
 If `plam` uses pre-existing allocation (for example, from stack or from another `plam`), it does not require a deallocation.

 ```
            plam_node_s